vincentchen18/cat-platformer/README.md

 ## Controls
 Arrow keys to move.
+### Too Difficult?
- - Debug mode: F to Fly and WASD to Move
+Press F to toggle flight/debug mode, and use WASD to fly!
+Press F again to get out of flight/debug mode.

 ## Credits
 Vincent Chen - Tile Textures, an overwhelming majority of the code and some level construction, game exportation and publication